Executioner's Tax (Swing of the Axe): Reception

 "Executioner's Tax (Swing of the Axe)" was generally praised by critics.
 Zoe Camp of Pitchfork called it the "best song" on Nightmare Logic, referencing Gale's satirical lyrics and guitarist Blake Ibanez's heavy tremolo riffs.
 In a positive review of Nightmare Logic, PopMatters noted Ibanez and Nick Stewart's "smoldering, napalm-soaked six-string maneuvers" and Gale's "fittingly frightening vocal performance" on the track.
 Branan Rajanathan of Exclaim! also praised the song's vocals and guitarwork.
 The song was named the best metal song of the year at the 2017 Loudwire Music Awards.
 A live version of the song was nominated for a Grammy Award for Best Metal Performance in 2021.

 In 2017, television host Greg Gutfeld played the song twice on an episode of The Five, leading the band to issue a "cease and desist" through Twitter.
 Gale and Gutfeld later had a dialogue following the incident, leading to the two developing a friendship.
 Members of Power Trip and Obituary recorded a cover of the song as a tribute to Gale following his death in 2020.
 Additionally, the band Outburst released a cover of the song in 2022, donating all streaming proceeds to the Riley Gale Foundation.

+In 2020, Loudwire dubbed it one of the 66 best metal songs of the 21st century.
+Metal Hammer also ranked it among the 10 best thrash metal songs released from 2000 to 2020.
+Revolver Magazine called it "one of the true all-timers not just within Power Trip’s catalog, but for metal as a whole."